 This update will be of

-seven pages, there is a lot of work to be done.
+nine pages, there is a lot of work to be done.

 I will load each page as I complete it and this may take a few days.

 a mask all the way to my place of isolation - quarantine from